computersarecool/willynolan.com/_posts/projects/2017-04-01-architectural-projection.md

 when I first heard of it)."

-    - p: "There was only one day to prepare content, set up the projectors and create the show but the building's shape was unique enough that it was hard to resist the opportunity."
+    - p: "There was only one day to prepare content, set up the projectors and create the show but the building's unique shape made the proposal hard to resist."

   -
-    - p: "The scheduling constraints meant there was no photographer scheduled to capture the job and it came close to not being documented at all."
+    - p: "The scheduling constraints meant there was no photographer scheduled to capture the job was almost not documented at all."

     - p: "Luckily some students at the university were taking a drone photography class nearby and captured footage of the event which they were happy to share in exchange for a presentation on how to projection map buildings."

-    - p: "The footage they captured is included in the featured video."
+    - p: "The footage they captured is included in the video in this post."

     - figure:
         type: ul
         class: "acknowledge under"
-        caption: "Acknowledgements:"
+        caption: "Additional Help:"
         content:
           - "Art Direction: Ron Robinson"
           - "Technical Direction: Matty Dowlen, Andrew Plourde, Gaston Albanell"